ADVERTISEMENT

 Dr. Sameer Kumar

-and medically reviewed by iCliniq medical review team.
+iCliniq medical review team

 Hello doctor,

 I had unprotected sex with my partner on the 25th two months ago, and the expected date of my period was on the 19th of the same month.
 I gulped down an I-pill within six hours.
-Later, I had withdrawal bleeding on the 1st of last month.
+Later, I had withdrawal bleeding on the first of last month.
 The bleeding lasted for three days.
 This month, my period was late.
 So, I went to a gynecologist.
 She prescribed me Primolut-N for three days and told me to wait for a week.
 My HCG test was negative, but my periods have not yet started.
 Do I need to worry about pregnancy or is it just hormonal imbalance?

 Hello,